 In each course syllabus, instructors should define academic honesty and outline expectations and consequences for behavior.
 Some additional recommendations follow:

-Explicit conversations: As part of class conversations, particularly when assignments are being explained, instructors and students explicitly discuss the meaning of plagiarism and academic honesty within and across disciplines.
+Explicit conversations: Instructors and students can discuss the meaning of plagiarism and academic honesty within and across disciplines, as part of general class conversation and particularly when assignments are being explained.

-Assignment design: When planning assignments and classes, instructors consider giving many lower-stakes assignments to assess learning, inviting student contributions to prompts and tasks, replacing tests with more interactive assessments, structuring assignments to include drafts, check-ins, and/or revisions, and regularly updating assignments between teaching sections of the same class.
+Assignment design: Instructors can design a class to include many lower-stakes assignments to assess student skills and learning.
+Instructors can also invite student contributions to prompts and tasks, replace tests with more interactive assessments, structure assignments to include drafts, check-ins, and/or revisions, and regularly update assignments between teaching sections of the same class.
 These steps have been shown to reduce the likelihood of plagiarism and cheating, which increase when a class grade depends on only a few tasks, with very high stakes.

-The honor pledge: Before submitting assignments or tests, instructors will ask students to write (or a digital equivalent) on their own paper a sentence such as “On my honor, I have not given or received any unauthorized help on this [assessment].”
-The pledge can be adapted for different forms of instruction (for example, an online class), as well as for different classes or assignments (to invite student conversation and shared agreement).
-This has been shown to reduce incidents of cheating and plagiarism.
+The honor pledge: Instructors can ask students to write a statement on their paper such as “On my honor, I have not given or received any unauthorized help on this [assessment]” before submitting their work.
+The pledge can be adapted for different forms of instruction, as well as for different classes or assignments (to invite student conversation and shared agreement).
+Such a pledge has been shown to reduce incidents of cheating and plagiarism.
 Faculty should discuss the concept and purpose of an honor pledge with students prior to implementation.

-For any infraction against the expectations of academic honesty, instructors will inform the student of the criteria by which plagiarism or cheating were determined.

 According to the Student Conduct and Disciplinary policy stated in Clackamas Community College’s Student Handbook, the instructor maintains the exclusive right and responsibility to determine grades.

 In cases of cheating, plagiarism, or other violations, the instructor is responsible for discussing academic honesty with the student and deciding how to handle the situation.
 Among the instructor’s options are:

 Requiring that the assignment be redone;

 Issuing a failing grade for the assignment on which the cheating or plagiarism occurred;

-Issuing the student a failing grade for the class.
+Issuing the student a failing grade for the class;

+Initiating a student conduct and discipline process.

-Depending on the situation, the instructor may also initiate the Student Conduct and Discipline process (as stated in the Student Handbook).
+If the instructor wishes to generate an external record of the event (if the infraction was particularly egregious and/or as a point of reference in the case of future violations of academic honesty), they may use the Academic Honesty Alert (AHA) Form.
+This form can also be used to initiate the Student Conduct and Discipline Process, as stated in the Student Handbook.

-For any infractions, instructors should maintain the evidence and/or write an account of the incident in case of redress.
-According to the Oregon Secretary of State Archives Division (Chapter 166-450-0120), these records should be maintained for a minimum of one year, or until a contested grade is resolved.

 REVIEW HISTORY